-After the boring comedy act, the award winners were given prizes by the blogging luminaries present on the occasion and in the end we had two sessions.
+After the boring comedy act, the award winners were given prizes by the blogging luminaries present on the occasion and in the end, we had two sessions.
 The first one was on Video Blogging and the second one was on Food Blogging.
 Each blogger had to choose one among the two and I have chosen the video blogging session by Jay HindTV.

-This session started again in a wrong note.
+This session started again on a wrong note.
 Organizers introduced the speaker asking the audience – “Do you know how to make your video viral on the net?”
-Obviously none of us knew the answer he was expecting, so he answered – “Cats, Dogs and Boobs”….well no one present in the audience was thrilled by this, rather it was a very bad introduction to a topic.
+Obviously, none of us knew the answer he was expecting, so he answered – “Cats, Dogs and Boobs”….well no one present in the audience was thrilled by this, rather it was a very bad introduction to a topic.
 Not sure why some people want to sexualize everything unnecessarily.

 However, the person from the JaiHind TV managed it well.
-He spoke a lot about new technologies, evolution of internet media and video blogging.
+He spoke a lot about new technologies, the evolution of internet media and video blogging.
 Even though his content was little lengthier and the presentation format and font colors were painful to our eyes, he could hold our attention and convey the importance of video blogging to us.
-He too gave an insight with proper statistics how popular media channels fool us with TRP numbers and create opinions in their favour and take us away from the truth.
+He too gave an insight into proper statistics how popular media channels fool us with TRP numbers and create opinions in their favor and take us away from the truth.